 - Notice how you feel.
 Is your body more relaxed than before you started?
 Is your mind calmer?

-In the hustle and bustle of the school year, real communication can fall by the wayside.
+Another critical back-to-school tip for parents who want to know how to reduce school stress: Talk to your teen!
+During the hustle and bustle of the school year, real communication can fall by the wayside.
 It’s hard enough to keep each other updated on the logistics, not to mention having meaningful conversations.

 When talking with your teen, it’s helpful to pay attention to their nonverbal communication, as well as what they say.
 Often, the words that come out of our mouths aren’t expressing the emotions that really underlie them.
 Pay close attention not only to the content of a conversation, but also to your teen’s body language and tone.